Two dots (diacritic)

 Diacritical marks of two dots ', placed side-by-side over or under a letter, are used in several languages for several different purposes.
 The most familiar to English-language speakers are the diaeresis and the umlaut, though there are numerous others.
 For example, in Albanian, represents a schwa.
 Such diacritics are also sometimes used for stylistic reasons (as in the family name Brontë or the band name Mötley Crüe).

 In modern computer systems using Unicode, the two-dot diacritics are almost always encoded identically, having the same code point.
 For example, represents both o-umlaut and o-diaeresis.
 Their appearance in print or on screen may vary between typefaces but rarely within the same typeface.

 The word trema (tréma), used in linguistics and also classical scholarship, describes the form of both the umlaut diacritic and the diaeresis rather than their function and is used in those contexts to refer to either.

 Uses

 Diaeresis

 As the "diaeresis" diacritic, it is used to mark the separation of two distinct vowels in adjacent syllables when an instance of diaeresis (or hiatus) occurs, so as to distinguish from a digraph or diphthong.
 For example, in the obsolete spelling coöperate, the diaeresis reminded the reader that the word has four syllables co-op-er-ate, not three.
 It is used in several languages of western and southern Europe, though rarely now in English.
-One well-known usage is in French - the diaeresis is used in naïve, which is commonly spelled in English without the diaeresis.
-It is, however, obligatory in French, to show that it is pronounced [na.iv] rather than [nɛv].
+One well-known usage is in French: the diaeresis is obligatory in naïve to show that the pronunciation is [na.iv], not [nɛv].